Making Prayer My Own: Finding Meaning in the Siddur

 This course will provide students the opportunity to study sections of the Orthodox Siddur, focusing on a deep exploration of the meaning of particular prayers.
 Students will practice sensitivity awareness, reflection and introspection as they consider prayers of praise, petition and thanks, and connect the themes of these prayers to their own lives.
 Students will go beyond rote understandings to more powerfully connect and interface with prayer, ultimately creating an experience that is relevant, meaningful, and inspirational.

-Rabbi Reiffman is the C.O.O. and Technology Integration Specialist at Denver Academy of Torah, where one of his passions is educational innovation.
+Rabbi Reiffman was the C.O.O. and Technology Integration Specialist at Denver Academy of Torah before making Aliyah.
+One of his passions is educational innovation.
 Some recent examples of innovation include helping design and implement a blended learning model, and helping teachers find ways to integrate technology into their curriculum in meaningful ways.
 Rabbi Reiffman has been involved in education for almost thirty years, both in the classroom and in an administrative role.
 He has experience in public school, private school, and experiential education, and has taught multiple grades and subjects in Judaic studies and general studies.
-He enjoys his role in teacher training and maintaining and supporting his school’s professional learning community.
+He enjoyed his role in teacher training and maintaining and supporting his school’s professional learning community.